itsmeBhavana/devTinder/README.md

 - All the callback functions are also called as route handler/request handler/middleware
 - express.json() middleware is given by express that converts all the JSON into JS objects when used as app.use(express.json());

+  # Express Router
+  - The best industry practise is to create greoup all the APIs and create different routers

 # Error Handling

 - Good way to handle errors is to use try catch block Always